 + Squarespace is the place to go if your website’s appeal is your number one concern.
 Squarespace offers a variety of 40 slick, modern, and hot templates that instantly command attention.
 Okay, maybe not “hot” unless you are into templates.
 These are maybe the highest quality designs, but they rely heavily on the images used, so the quality might vary.
 The photo-heavy templates might also not work for you if you don’t have any interest in having HQ pictures.
-But if you are, then I recommend you to invest some thought, time and (maybe) cash prior to building your website.
+But if you are, then I recommend you invest some thought, time, and (maybe) cash prior to building your website.

-+ Squarespace`s Style Editor lets you customize your template using drag-and drop controls that don’t require any coding knowledge, just a mouse and a decent sight.
++ Squarespace`s Style Editor lets you customize your template using drag-and-drop controls that don’t require any coding knowledge, just a mouse and a decent sight.
 And if you are a coding fan, you are allowed to edit your site using CSS too.

 + Easy to use.
 The user interface has a minimalistic design.
 As you resize the window, you see directly how it looks on your mobile devices.
 Two looks with one stone.
 The site editor’s interface is also very intuitive.
 Instead of using a permanent, boring toolbar, Squarespace opens a dialog box prompting you to select webpage elements to be placed on the spot you just clicked.
 To add, edit, or remove elements, simply hover the mouse over the available content block.

-+ One particularly nice feature of Squarespace is the video backgrounds design feature.
++ One particularly nice feature of Squarespace is the video background design feature.
 This can turn an already nice-looking Squarespace template into a stunning one.
 Fact: The latest music video at the Louvre from Jay-Z and Beyoncé was inspired by a Squarespace’s template.
-You can basically use any Youtube or Vimeo URL to create a looped video background for your site, add a range of filters to it, speed up or slow it down and even making a remix.
+You can basically use any Youtube or Vimeo URL to create a looped video background for your site, add a range of filters to it, speed up or slow it down, and even making a remix.
 Those are always trending.

 + The Squarespace website builder platform comes with a host of built-in e-commerce solutions designed specifically to help you sell your products and services online and get the big bucks.
-With a wide range of ecommerce capabilities, there are no limits when it comes to selling your product.
+With a wide range of e-commerce capabilities, there are no limits when it comes to selling your product.
 Just keep it legal, please.
 This is a very positive feature if you are planning to grow your business in the future.
-On the other hand, it’s important to point out that the 'Personal' Squarespace plan doesn’t include e-commerce functionality.
+On the other hand, it’s important to point out that the ‘Personal’ Squarespace plan doesn’t include e-commerce functionality.
 All other plans allow you to sell an unlimited number of products and/or accept donations via your site.

 + Pretty good user support.
 You can have an answer to your deepest and most existential concerns close to instantly by using live-chat.
 There are also 24/7 ticket system and video tutorials right there to help you like your bestie.